SwiftGGTeam/the-swift-programming-language-in-chinese/ControlFlow.rst

 Switch
 ------

-.. refnote:: From the Guided Tour:
+.. refnote:: Guided Tour: Switch

 	Swift supports a switch statement superficially similar to the one in C::